-Photo: Tom McCorkle for The Washington Post
+Photo by Tom McCorkle and food styling by Lisa Cherkasky for The Washington Post

-In this vibrant spring salad, carrots and scallions are thinly sliced into ribbons and marinated in quick pickle-like fashion, so they are infused with a bright, herb-flecked pucker.
+In this vibrant spring vegetable salad, carrots and scallions are thinly sliced into ribbons and marinated in quick pickle-like fashion, so they are infused with a bright, herb-flecked pucker.
 Tossed with blanched asparagus and peas, the vegetables come together for a colorful, fresh side that really pops.

 Storage Notes: Leftover marinade can be refrigerated in an airtight container for up to 1 week.
 It’s great as a salad dressing or a marinade for a future dish.
 The salad can be refrigerated in an airtight container in the refrigerator for up to 2 days.